 4. Reignite relationships.
 You know more people than you realize.
 In your personal and professional life you come into contact with people every day.
 Call up people you know in your area to check in, find out how they are doing.
+Genuinely care about others.
 Tell them how you are doing- learn to talk comfortably about your business- and articulate verbally what you actually do.
 We recommend making a list of 100 people you know.
 Your barista, your doctors, friends, colleagues…When starting or relaunching a private practice- 10- 20 minute phone calls a week (less than 3 hours) can have a significant impact on getting new clients.
 Note: You don't have to be extroverted or business savvy to do this- you just have to be willing to have real conversations with people.
 If you don't want to use up your cell phone minutes (that would cost $)- grab a Google Voice number and use your computer to make phone calls for free!

 11. Have fun!
 Look for things that bring you joy and energy!
 There are a 1000 ways to build a beautiful private practice- look for things that best reflect who you truly are.
 You want what you put out into the world to be an accurate reflection of who you are and what you do so you attract clients who are looking for just that!
 You will find that as you go about your day, enjoying your life, you will naturally talk about your business.
 Do what you love and share your passions.

 Need more support for marketing your private practice?
 Check out our Business School Bootcamp, the largest online business training system for therapists.